Find flaky tests #

 duckdb -c "

-SELECT run_id, dut_serial, step_path, vector_index, vector_retry,
+SELECT run_id, uut_serial, step_path, vector_index, vector_retry,

-measurement_outcome, measurement_value
+m.outcome AS measurement_outcome, m.value AS measurement_value

 WHERE step_path = 'test_output_voltage'

-AND dut_serial = 'DPB001-0001'
+AND uut_serial = 'DPB001-0001'

-AND record_type = 'measurement'
+AND record_type = 'vector'

 ORDER BY run_started_at DESC, vector_retry ASC